pamanes/DevToolingInstallScripts/README.md

 - First run the "run-winget-install-latest.ps1", since most programs are installed with winget.
 Winget is already installed on Windows 11.

-- If you're installing docker, make sure you run "run-wsl-install" first, docker requires WSL, then run "run-docker-install"
+- If you're installing docker, make sure you run "run-wsl-install" first, docker requires WSL, then run "run-docker-install".
+After installing Docker, open Powershell as Administrator and execute the following: **bcdedit /set hypervisorlaunchtype auto** and restart your computer.

 - If run-vscode-extensions-install.ps1 throws certificate errors, disable your VPN or internet security before running and try again